 Environment About Us

-Our firm can only thrive when the environment in which we operate is healthy.
-Being a more sustainable business is important for our people, our community and our planet.
+Our firm thrives when the environment in which we operate is healthy.
+Embracing sustainability is essential for our people, our community, and our planet.

-We are committed to reducing energy consumption, minimising waste, reducing water consumption, encouraging greener modes of transport, and generally encouraging a culture of sustainability and an awareness of our impact on the environment.
+We are dedicated to reducing energy and water consumption.
+We are focused on minimising waste and promoting greener modes of transport.
+We foster a culture of sustainability and raise awareness of our environmental impact.

 We have implemented an Environmental Management System which recently re-certified the ISO 14001 certification from the National Standards Authority of Ireland.